 Ireland is a small and scenic country, home to world-class entertainment venues with a world-renowned social scene.

 Whether in a land-based venue or playing on a casino online, if it is done responsibly, having a bet can be exciting.

 If you are looking a place to bet for a bit of fun, you’ll be spoiled for choice when it comes to choosing how best to spend a day on the Emerald Isle.

 If you want to test the luck of the Irish, you’ve certainly come to the right place.
-From racecourses and casinos to greyhound stadiums, these are the top 5 places in Ireland for a bet.
+From racecourses to casinos, these are the top 5 places in Ireland for a bet.

 5. Punchestown Racecourse, Co.
 Kildare – for the National Hunt

 Punchestown Racecourse is one of the finest venues to place a bet on the Emerald Isle.